Plane Stupid: Other actions

-On 6 March 2009, protester Leila Deen threw green custard over Business Secretary Lord Mandelson at a low carbon summit hosted by Gordon Brown.
+On 6 March 2009, protester Leila Deen threw green custard over Business Secretary Peter Mandelson at a low carbon summit hosted by Gordon Brown.
 The action was in protest at the frequent meetings between BAA representatives and ministers.

 Plane Stupid activists disrupted the 'PR Week magazine awards' ceremony on 20 October 2009 after arriving in evening wear and 'hijacking' the table reserved for Virgin Atlantic.
 Most of the protesters were removed after around an hour.

-'Adopt a resident' scheme launched, 30 March 2009

-Plane Stupid launched their 'Adopt a resident' where individual eco-activists are 'buddied' with residents of Sipson and will help them resist having their houses demolished as part of any future expansion of Heathrow; 40 residents and activists were brought together at St Mary's Church Hall in Harmondsworth on 30 March.
+Plane Stupid launched their 'Adopt a resident' scheme on 30 March 2009 where individual eco-activists are 'buddied' with residents of Sipson and will help them resist having their houses demolished as part of any future expansion of Heathrow; 40 residents and activists were brought together at St Mary's Church Hall in Harmondsworth on 30 March.

 Police and legal issues

-Infiltration by 'spy', April 2008

 In April 2008, Plane Stupid claimed that their group was infiltrated by an international espionage agency.
 The Times reported that Toby Kendall, 24, an employee of C2i International, had gone undercover in the group using the name of "Ken Tobias."
 Airport operator, BAA confirmed to The Times that they had been in contact with C2i International but denied ever hiring the company.

-Libel claim - December 2008

-At the end of 2008, the group's website was taken offline temporarily by their web host, 1and1, following suggestions from their hosting company that they were libelling BAA.
+At the end of 2008, the group's website was taken offline temporarily by their web host, 1and1, following suggestions from their hosting company that they were libelling BAA plc.

-Four arrests after banner drop

-In March 2009 four protesters were arrested for Breach of the Peace after a banner drop from a multi-story carpark at Edinburgh Airport.
+Four protesters were arrested in March 2009 for Breach of the Peace after a banner drop from a multi-story carpark at Edinburgh Airport.